B4R05/redux-aws-invoicer/README.md

-# (NOTE: New features are being added and the invoicing backend and frontend system are undergoing a major restructuring)
+# (NOTE: New features are being added and the invoicing backend and frontend system are undergoing a major restructuring, the demo and preview show an outdated version and will be updated soon)

 # Invoicer